jesusmgg/train-ld58/docs/asset-loading-optimization.md

 ## Loading times analysis
 Doing three runs for each test.
 All times in seconds.

-Have in mind that in debug build and my test setup `mq_js_bundle.js` alone takes ~9.2s to load. we can disregard optimizing this.
+Have in mind that in debug build and my test setup `mq_js_bundle.js` alone takes ~9.2s to load.
+We can disregard optimizing this.

 ### Baseline: sequential naive loads with separate assets
 - 32.85